chukwu/BookSearch/README.md

 - Standard .gitignore to ignore minified files and standard ignorables such as .DS_Store
 - JSHint .jshintrc file for configuring JavaScript linting
 - No superfluous code comments
+- SVG - no fallback due to ...

 # Description: